wp-plugins/bruteprotect/readme.txt

 = Botnets attack millions of websites everyday using their Internet-connected programs =

-BruteProtect is the only security plugin that guards against botnets by connecting its users to track every failed login attempt across all installed users of the plugin.
-When you activate BruteProtect you become apart of a Internet-connected counter-force that works against botnets.
+BruteProtect is a security plugin that guards against botnets by connecting its users to track every failed login attempt across all installed users of the plugin.
+When you activate BruteProtect you become a part of an Internet-connected counter force that works against botnets.

 = BruteProtect logs every failed attempt community-wide =

-When an IP has too many failed attempts in a specific period of time BruteProtect logs and blocks that IP across the entire BruteProtect network (your site included).
-The more users of BruteProtect the safer we all are from traditional brute force attacks, and distributed brute force attacks that use many different servers and IP addresses
+When an IP has too many failed attempts in a specific period of time, BruteProtect logs and blocks that IP across the entire BruteProtect network (your site included).
+The more users of BruteProtect, the safer we all are from traditional brute force attacks, and distributed brute force attacks that use many different servers and IP addresses.

 = BruteProtect is safe for MultiSite and compatible with other security plugins =

 BruteProtect FULLY SUPPORTS multisite networks, and you’ll only need one API key.
-Go to the installation tab to learn more about how easy it is to install and use BruteProtect.
+Go to the Installation tab to learn more about how easy it is to install and use BruteProtect.
 You can even use it alongside other security plugins, if you so desire.

 == Installation ==